VCL3D/VolumetricCapture/docs/software.md

 3. Create a shortcut of **volcap.exe** on your desktop if you want.
 4. If RabbitMQ has been installed on the same machine, just double click the **volcap.exe** (or the shortcut if you created one), and you are ready to go.

 For the Kinect 4 Azure eye, you also need to download the **Depth Engine DLL**, which should be placed next to `k4a.dll`.
 More details can be found [here](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/depthengine.md), with the MSI downloaders available at this [link](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md).
+The appropriate version is `2.0`.
 {: .label .label-yellow }

 <p align="center">